 Giving your dog coconut oil orally is the best way to get the most out of its many benefits.
 You can simply add and mix it into your dog’s food.

-If you don’t have the time to make treats for your dog, try these healthy granola bars instead.
-Made by Granola Barks, they are 3 ingredient healthy granola bars for your dog.
+If you don’t have the time to make treats for your dog, try some healthy store-bought treats instead.
+Here are a few of my favourites:

 Final Thoughts On Coconut Oil Uses For Dogs